TomLingham/Laravel-Searchy/README.md

-Laravel 4+ Searchy - Searching Made Easy
+Laravel 4+ Searchy
 ========================================
+### Database Searching Made Easy

-Searchy is an easy-to-use Laravel 4+ package that makes running user driven searches on data in your models easy and effective.
+Searchy is an easy-to-use Laravel 4+ package that makes running user driven searches on data in your models simple and effective.
-It requires no other software installed on your server (so a bit slower) but can be setup and ready to go in minutes.
+It requires no other software installed on your server (so a bit slower than dedicated search programs) but can be setup and ready to go in minutes.

 Installation
 ----------------------------------------